BloombergGraphics/2017-wmata-ridership-data/README.md

 * [Inauguration-Womens-March-Records-Clean.csv](ridership-data/Inauguration-Womens-March-Records-Clean.csv)
 * [Inauguration-Womens-March-Totals.csv](ridership-data/Inauguration-Womens-March-Totals.csv)

+## Why are exits lower than entrances?

+From WMATA press office:

+> To safely manage crowds during periods of high volume, Metro staff occasionally opened faregates, allowing customers to exit the system faster without processing fare media.
+(In these cases, the cards are reset and fares are charged as a batch process.)
+The “entry” number is what is used for official ridership stats.

 ## Other files

 If you want to make a map of this data, you might find these shapefiles helpful.